composewell/haskell-dev/getting-started-nix-pkgs.rst

 An Example Package
 ------------------

+XXX: we can possibly remove the function argument syntax from this??

 Let's now try to build a small real Haskell source package. `packcheck
 <http://hackage.haskell.org/package/packcheck>`_ is a minimal Haskell
 package that contains a shell script ``packcheck.sh`` which can build